DylanMashini/over-under-notebook/03 - Designing a X Drive.md

 ![](images/XDriveSideAssemblyIsometric.jpeg)

 ### Assembly
 After creating the side assemblies, I brought them into a final assembly and mirrored them.
-Then I added Motors, Wheels and Structural Supports.
+Then I added Motors, Wheels, and Structural Supports.
 Because being lightweight is very important this year, the only steel parts are the central braces.
 The rest is made up of aluminum.
 The reason that we used steel for the central parts is to reduce flex between the two sides which will prevent drive issues in the future.

 ![Assembled Drivetrain](images/XDriveAssembly.jpeg){ width=100% }